korinagoldsmith/resume/resume.typ

   role: "Founder/CEO",
   location: "International/Remote",
   date: "May 2021 - Aug.
 2023",
-  [Facilitated global cultural exchange by hosting events and service projects for *100+ members across 5 continents*.], [Led meetings and managed team of *20*, website, social media, and secured sponsorships from _Hershey_ and _ACEI_.], )
+  [Facilitated cultural exchange by hosting events and service projects for *100+ members across 5 continents*.], [Led meetings and managed team of *20*, website, social media, and secured sponsorships from _Hershey_ and _ACEI_.], )